felixge/node-memory-leak-tutorial/Readme.md

 objects created since the last snapshot, and that there are 29000 of them total in the heap at this point.

+**Note:** In order to find out which objects prevent your LeakingClass instances from being garbage collected, you can use this [v8-profiler fork](https://github.com/fgnass/v8-profiler) to explore the graph of _retainers_ ([screenshot](http://fgnass.posterous.com/finding-memory-leaks-in-nodejs-applications)).

 That's it, you have learned the basics of tracking down memory leaks in node.js.